Canadian Securities Regulators Report on Need for Better Climate Disclosure

 - Mandatory requirements vs voluntary guidance.
 Some users suggested that the current disclosure requirements together with additional guidance and education may be adequate to enhance climate-related disclosures.
 Others believed mandatory requirements to provide decision-useful information to investors were necessary.
 There was some discussion around differing requirements based on company industry and size.
 Issuers indicated a strong preference to maintain current disclosure requirements with additional guidance and education.

 - Assessing materiality.
-The principal reason issuers offered for not disclosing climate risks was that such risks were not material to their business at this time (recall that in Canadian securities law context, “material” information is information that would impact a reasonable investor’s decision to buy, sell or hold securities).
+The principal reason issuers offered for not disclosing climate risks was that such risks were not material to their business at this time (recall that in a Canadian securities law context, “material” information is information that would impact a reasonable investor’s decision to buy, sell or hold securities).
 Uncertainty on timing and measurement of climate change-related risks presented particular challenges with respect to assessing materiality.
 From the users’ perspective, many indicated that one of their key challenges is determining whether an appropriate materiality assessment with respect to climate change issues was in fact carried out versus merely being overlooked.
 A “comply or explain” approach was suggested by some users; however, the CSA noted that this would be a departure from the general approach to securities law in Canada, which does not require “negative assurances.”

 In the Regulator’s Words